Can I Add Or Change Coverage In The Future?

 One of the common areas that can freeze a person at this point in the process is not knowing how much coverage is required.
 I generally try to simplify the process by saying the best policy to buy is the policy you are comfortable paying for since you must be able to make the monthly payment in order to keep the policy in place.
 Even if it’s not the ideal death benefit or senior plan for your situation, it can be a great starting point.

-This conversation often leads into the question, “Can I purchase more coverage in the future?”
+This conversation often leads to the question, “Can I purchase more coverage in the future?”
 In order to answer this question, let’s investigate three different times when individuals will consider purchasing a new policy and also the best way to go about it.

 The first time individuals may wish for more coverage is shortly after the policy begins.
 Perhaps they were conservative on the original monthly payment selected, but then they decide they want more coverage.
 This is generally a very simple fix as most companies will allow more coverage to be added with no additional requirements as long as it’s done within the first 30 to 60 days.
 The insured simply completes and signs an additional application according to the company’s guidelines, and the policy will generally be updated the same day or in two to three business days.